free shipping from a purchase value of 49 euros in germany.

 Further information on processing methods, procedures and services used:

-• Collection of Access Data and Log Files: The access to our online services is logged in the form of so-called “server log files”.
-Server log files may include the address and name of the web pages and files accessed, the date and time of access, data volumes transferred, notification of successful access, browser type and version, the user’s operating system, referrer URL (the previously visited page) and, as a general rule, IP addresses and the requesting provider.
-The server log files can be used for security purposes, e.g. to avoid overloading the servers (especially in the case of abusive attacks, so-called DDoS attacks) and to ensure the stability and optimal load balancing of the servers; **Legal Basis:** Legitimate Interests (Article 6 (1) (f) GDPR). **Retention period:** Log file information is stored for a maximum period of 30 days and then deleted or anonymized.
-Data, the further storage of which is necessary for evidence purposes, are excluded from deletion until the respective incident has been finally clarified.
+• Collection of Access Data and Log Files: Access to our online service is logged in the form of so-called “server log files.”
+Server log files may include the address and name of the web pages and files accessed, the date and time of the request, the amount of data transferred, a notification of a successful request, the browser type and version, the user’s operating system, the referrer URL (the previously visited page), and, as a rule, IP addresses and the requesting provider.
+The server log files may be used, on the one hand, for security purposes—for example, to prevent server overload (particularly in the event of malicious attacks, known as DDoS attacks)—and, on the other hand, to ensure server capacity and stability; Legal basis: Legitimate interests (Art.
+6(1)(f) GDPR).
+Data deletion: Log file information is stored for a maximum of 30 days and is then deleted or anonymized.
+Data that must be retained for evidentiary purposes is exempt from deletion until the respective incident has been fully resolved.

-• E-mail Sending and Hosting: The web hosting services we use also include sending, receiving and storing e-mails.
-For these purposes, the addresses of the recipients and senders, as well as other information relating to the sending of e-mails (e.g. the providers involved) and the contents of the respective e-mails are processed.
-The above data may also be processed for SPAM detection purposes.
-Please note that e-mails on the Internet are generally not sent in encrypted form.
-As a rule, e-mails are encrypted during transport, but not on the servers from which they are sent and received (unless a so-called end-to-end encryption method is used).
-We can therefore accept no responsibility for the transmission path of e-mails between the sender and reception on our server; **Legal Basis:** Legitimate Interests (Article 6 (1) (f) GDPR).
+• Email Sending and Hosting: The web hosting services we use also include the sending, receiving, and storage of emails.
+For these purposes, we process the addresses of the recipients and senders, as well as other information related to email transmission (e.g., the providers involved) and the content of the respective emails.
+The aforementioned data may also be processed for the purpose of detecting spam.
+Please note that emails are generally not sent in encrypted form over the Internet.
+Although emails are typically encrypted during transmission, they are not encrypted on the servers from which they are sent and received (unless a so-called end-to-end encryption method is used).
+We therefore cannot assume any responsibility for the transmission of emails between the sender and our server; Legal basis: Legitimate interests (Art.
+6(1), sentence 1, lit. f) GDPR).

 Registration, Login and User Account